mpj-duckwise/Test/README.md

 # Test
-This is purely a testy test
+This is purely a testy test, or is it?